Bee Gees: 1987–1999: Comeback, return to popularity and Andy's death

-2000–2008: This Is Where I Came In and Maurice's death
+2000–2008: This Is Where I Came In, Maurice's death, and split

 In 2001, the group released what turned out to be their final album of new material, This Is Where I Came In.
 The album was another success, reaching the Top 10 in the UK (being certified Gold), and the Top 20 in the US.
 The title track was also a UK Top 20 hit single.
+They celebrated their 35th anniversary, and the album, by performing on the television series Live by Request on the American cable television network A&E.

 The last concert of the Bee Gees as a trio was at the Love and Hope Ball in 2002.
 Maurice Gibb died unexpectedly on 12 January 2003, at age 53, from a heart attack while awaiting emergency surgery to repair a strangulated intestine.
 Initially, his surviving brothers announced that they intended to carry on the name "Bee Gees" in his memory, but as time passed they decided to retire the group's name, leaving it to represent the three brothers together.

 The same week that Maurice died, Robin's solo album Magnet was released.
 On 23 February 2003, the Bee Gees received the Grammy Legend Award, they also became the first recipients of that award in the 21st century.
-Barry and Robin accepted as well as Maurice's son, Adam, in a tearful ceremony.
+Barry and Robin, along with Maurice's son Adam, accepted the award in a tearful ceremony.
+On 2 May 2004, Barry and Robin Gibb received the CBE award at Buckingham Palace; their nephew Adam accepted his father Maurice's posthumous award.

-In late 2004, Robin embarked on a solo tour of Germany, Russia and Asia.
-During January 2005, Barry, Robin and several legendary rock artists recorded "Grief Never Grows Old", the official tsunami relief record for the Disasters Emergency Committee.
+In late 2004, Robin embarked on a solo tour of Germany, Russia, and Asia.
+During January 2005, Barry, Robin, and several legendary rock artists recorded "Grief Never Grows Old", the official tsunami relief record for the Disasters Emergency Committee.
 Later that year, Barry reunited with Barbra Streisand for her top-selling album Guilty Pleasures, released as Guilty Too in the UK as a sequel album to the previous Guilty.
-Also in 2004, Barry recorded his song "I Cannot Give You My Love" with Cliff Richard, which became a UK top 20 hit single.
+Also in 2004, Barry recorded his song "I Cannot Give You My Love" with Cliff Richard, which became a UK top 20 hit single; Maurice's keyboard work from a 2001 demo version was included in this 2003 version.

 In February 2006, Barry and Robin reunited on stage for a Miami charity concert to benefit the Diabetes Research Institute.
 It was their first public performance together since Maurice's death.
 The pair also played at the 30th annual Prince's Trust Concert in the UK on 20 May 2006.